 The company has foresees that urban air travel with multiple aircraft in a city airspace will not be problem in the future but having enough parking in cities for multiple aircraft could cause problems.
 Therefore, the company has also designed a vertiport named the Vertistop which has been designed to be easy to integrate into existing infrastructure of any city.

-Urban eVTOL is will be apply for FAA certification and sell the aircraft as a partially built kit.
+The company will apply for FAA certification and sell the aircraft as a partially built kit.
 The expected build time for the customer will be in the range of 20 to 40 hours.
-Urban eVTOL predicts the price for each aircraft will be in the range of $300,000.00 USD, even with quantities under 100 aircraft per year.
+Leo Flight predicts the price for each aircraft will be in the range of $300,000.00 USD, even with quantities under 100 aircraft per year.

-Urban eVTOL sees its compact Leo Coupe ideal for personal use, on-demand (using an app) Urban Air Mobility (UAM), fire rescue, medevac, police, tourism, exploration, military and any other job where people need local air transportation.
+The company foresees its compact Leo Coupe ideal for personal use, on-demand (using an app) advanced air mobility (AAM), fire rescue, medevac, police, tourism, exploration, military and any other job where people need local air transportation.